A silver gelatin dry plate glass negative in landscape format.

 Powerhouse-1 Mission Launch to the ISS

-Their student-designed experiment to test how microgravity affects algae growth leaves Earth on the SpaceX-31 cargo resupply, destined for a 30-day mission aboard the International Space Station — an initiative of the three-year Powerhouse: Future Space program presented by the Lang Walker Family Academy and aligned with NSW Department of Education iSTEM coursework.
+Their student-designed experiment to test how microgravity affects algae growth left Earth on the SpaceX-31 cargo resupply, destined for a 30-day mission aboard the International Space Station — an initiative of the three-year Powerhouse: Future Space program presented by the Lang Walker Family Academy and aligned with NSW Department of Education iSTEM coursework.

 The space experiment could prove the students’ hypothesis about the algae’s ability to grow faster in orbit than on Earth.
 If the students’ assumptions are correct, they see opportunities for space-grown algae to be used in food, medicines and biofuels during interplanetary travel — and to improve environmental conditions on Earth and Mars.